Skip to Content (Press Enter)

 Massachusetts is a great state for surrogacy for the following reasons:

 • Massachusetts-based support.
-Circle Surrogacy is based in Boston, MA.
+Circle Surrogacy is headquartered in Boston, MA.
 And while an agency’s location does not have an impact on the level of service or support you receive, should you ever want to meet in person, you can!
 Circle Surrogacy’s founder, John Weltman, is a gay dad through surrogacy and lawyer, so he knows first-hand what the process is like for a parent from Massachusetts.
 We have an experienced local team that is always available to meet with parents and surrogates, and provide support.
 Plus, we host events throughout the year for parents and surrogates who live in the area.

 • Local IVF clinics.
 Massachusetts is home to some of the top Fertility Clinics in the world.
 Circle works closely with these IVF clinics in Boston and the New England area, which helps to reduce travel costs associated with your journey.
 If you’re already established with an IVF clinic we’re happy to work with your clinic of choice.